 - use analytical spy tools for your niche (for example for mobile apps, you can spy on your competitors and learn how many users they have and money they make via market analytics App Annie, App Magic, Sensor Tower, etc.)

-- watch interview with subject experts or talk to them (they already invested hundred of hours of user research in your area, so they can help to improve you hypothesis and give insights)
+- watch interviews with subject experts or talk to them (they already invested hundreds of hours of user research in your area, so they can help to improve your hypothesis and give insights)

 You’ll use this information to augment your primary user research, but all information at this stage is valuable.
-In some cases a start up may stop on secondary sources and do not invest enough efforts in actual talk with users.
-This approach may work if you plan to launch a product on a well known market, you copy market leaders and know what features are valuable for users, and you can develop and iterate your MVP fast based users’ feedback.
-But even in this case it is recommended to talk with user before customer validation just to double check that your assumptions are correct.
+In some cases, a start-up may stop on secondary sources and do not invest enough effort in actual talk with users.
+This approach may work if you plan to launch a product on a well-known market, you copy market leaders and know what features are valuable for users, and you can develop and iterate your MVP fast based users’ feedback.
+But even in this case, it is recommended to talk with the user before customer validation just to double-check that your assumptions are correct.

-User interview and user survey are two primary methods for collecting users feedback.
-Both depends on a quality of your questions.
+User interviews and user surveys are two primary methods for collecting users feedback.
+Both depend on the quality of your questions.

 They serve different purposes:

-- Surveys help to gather quantitative feedback (for example to measure users attitudes, define preferences among suggest variants, but are not good in learning underlying user needs or desires).
-It is not recommended to put open-ended questions in user surveys (since users may skip them), it is better to leave them for interview where you can ask for more details with clarifying questions.
-Good survey helps to measure how many users feel a certain way about something that you believe in.
+- Surveys help to gather quantitative feedback (for example to measure users' attitudes, define preferences among suggest variants but are not good in learning underlying user needs or desires).
+It is not recommended to put open-ended questions in user surveys (since users may skip them), it is better to leave them for an interview where you can ask for more details with clarifying questions.
+A good survey helps to measure how many users feel a certain way about something that you believe in.

-- Interviews helps to gather qualitative information.
-When user speaks in front of you, you can get more insights by observing user’s non verbal signs, tailor conversation in a right direction, ask Whys questions to get to deeper needs and motivations.
-Good interview helps to clarify who your real customers are and whether or not the problem your product solves is important to them.
+- Interviews help to gather qualitative information.
+When a user speaks in front of you, you can get more insights by observing the user’s non-verbal signs, tailor conversation in the right direction, ask Whys questions to get to deeper needs and motivations.
+A good interview helps to clarify who your real customers are and whether or not the problem your product solves is important to them.

 Tips for interview:

-- Use open ended questions (let your user talk and share his thoughts, do not limit user answers with yes/no or provided variants)
+- Use open-ended questions (let your user talk and share his thoughts, do not limit user answers with yes/any or provided variants)

 - Use classic who, what, when, where, why, and how questions.

-- Ask for examples or explanations to better understand user’s thoughts.
+- Ask for examples or explanations to better understand the user’s thoughts.

-- Use five whys questions to understand better user’s needs and pains.
+- Use five whys questions to understand better the user’s needs and pains.

 - There are many free interview templates available on the Internet, don’t be shy — use and adapt them for your needs.

 - Look for patterns and different perspectives when analyzing responses from interviewed users.
-Avoid jumping into conclusions till you conduct enough interviews (it is defined individually for each case, but for me there is magic number of at least 10 interviews).
+Avoid jumping to conclusions till you conduct enough interviews (it is defined individually for each case and how narrow is your segment, but for me, there is the magic number of at least 10 interviews).